fablabruffini/iOS-weather-app/README.md

 # iOS-weather-app <a href="https://travis-ci.org/fablabruffini/iOS-weather-app"><img src="https://travis-ci.org/fablabruffini/iOS-weather-app.svg?branch=master"></a>
 iOS weather app based on JSON parsing of data on www.ruffinifablab.it/weewx/daily.json

-Currently developed by Luca Scutigliani

-TO DO:
+# TO DO:

 - Improve the widget graphic and code

 - Add functions to the main app

-DONE:

-- Make a better loading screen

-- Make a better GUI
+- Make a new grapich

+# DONE:

+- Get the app working

+# Current Developer

+Luca Scutigliani <a href="www.lucascutigliani.it">www.lucascutigliani.it</a>